TrustlyInc/trustly-react-native-example/README.md

 ## How it works

-Integrations in React Native must inform the `integrationContext` parameter with the value `InAppBrowserNotify` in the `establishData`, as in the example below:
+For React Native integrations, set the `integrationContext` parameter to `InAppBrowserNotify` within the `establishData` object, as shown in the example below:

 ```javascript
 let establishData = {